Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Validation metrics

+So far, we have defined a criterion that specifies the most convenient case, where one can conveniently measure distances between matched sets of peaks $S$ and $\hat{S}$ using (\ref{eq:amplitudedist}) and (\ref{eq:reducedform}).
+Finally, we define a measure between sets $S$ and $\hat{S}$ that makes sense in full generality, even when the proximity matching criterion fails.
+Again let $p \geq 1$; we adopt the \emph{semi-metrics} defined in \cite{James2019,James2021_geodesicWasserstein} and let

 where $d(\hat{s},S)$ is the minimal distance from $\hat{s}$ to $S$, and vice versa.
-This validation semi-metric can be applied to measure the collective distance between the sets of peaks of an analytic and estimated spectra under any circumstance, conditional on an appropriate algorithmic selection of non-trivial peaks.
+This validation semi-metric can be applied to measure the collective distance between the sets of peaks of an analytic and estimated spectra under any circumstance, conditional on an appropriate selection of non-trivial peaks.
+(Such selection may be performed algorithmically or by inspection).
 Moreover, in the case where the proximity matching criterion is satisfied and the sets of peaks can be matched up and labelled as $\rho_1,...,\rho_r$ and $\hat{\rho_1},...,\hat{\rho_r}$, it simply reduces to to the metric (\ref{eq:reducedform}), together with its normalising factor, between tuples $(\rho_1,...,\rho_r)$ and $(\hat{\rho_1},...,\hat{\rho_r}) \in \mathbb{R}^r$.

-To summarise, we have defined a general validation (semi)-metric between the collective sets of peaks of an analytic and estimated power spectra $g$ and $\hat{g}$, respectively.
+To summarise, we have defined a general validation (semi)-metric between the collective sets of peaks of an analytic and estimated power spectra $\mathbf{g}$ and $\hat{\mathbf{g}}$, respectively.
 For full generality and precision, the sets of peaks must be selected from the data with a flexible algorithmic framework suitable for the application at hand, and not merely chosen by observation from the shape of the analytic spectrum.
 In the most suitable case, this semi-metric will reduce to what is still a new validation metric defined in Eq. (\ref{eq:reducedform}).